Referral Line: 484-628-HELP

 Dr. York completed Internal Medicine training at the Harrisburg Polyclinic Medical Center, serving as Chief Resident.
 After undergraduate and medical degrees from DeSales University and CETEC University, 16 years were spent in inpatient and outpatient private practice medicine, serving also as Outpatient Medicine Residency Director and Internal Medicine Division Chief.
 Dr. York subsequently was Chair of Medicine and Urgent Care Director at the Lebanon VAMC, followed by a Teaching Hospitalist position at the Lehigh Valley Health Network.
 There he was Department of Medicine Student Clerkship Director with the University of South Florida/LVHN Select Program.
 His teaching awards have included: Teacher of the Year Awards at The Pennsylvania State University at Hershey and Pinnacle Health/CGOH; the Osler Award at Lehigh; and Medical Student Teacher of the Year with the USF SELECT program.
 Interests include medical history, diagnostic medicine, and medical education as published in “The Trilogy of Medicine: Medicine Past, Present and Future.”
 Dr. York is currently on the Board of Directors of the Reading Health Physician Network and chairs the Technology and Innovation Committee.

 Dr. Zimmerman is a graduate of Elizabethtown College and Edward Via College of Osteopathic Medicine (VCOM-Virginia).
-He then completed his Internal Medicine Residency at Reading Hospital.
-The then served as Chief Resident / Junior Faculty member.
-He serves as Program Director – Osteopathic Medicine at the Tower Health System – Reading Hospital Internal Medicine Residency, which is dually accredited by the AOA and ACGME, and has been awarded Osteopathic Recognition by the ACGME during his tenure.
-He is a member of the ambulatory residency faculty and is a Clinical Assistant Professor of Medicine at the Sydney Kimmel Medical College at Thomas Jefferson University.
+He completed his Internal Medicine Residency at Reading Hospital, then served as Chief Resident/Junior Faculty member.
+Currently, he is Program Director of Osteopathic Medicine at Tower Health Reading Hospital's Internal Medicine Residency, which is dually accredited by the AOA and ACGME, and has been awarded Osteopathic Recognition by the ACGME during his tenure.
+He is a member of the ambulatory residency faculty and is a Clinical Assistant Professor of Medicine at the Sidney Kimmel Medical College at Thomas Jefferson University.
 Dr. Zimmerman is a Diplomate of the America Board of Internal Medicine and the American Osteopathic Board of Internal Medicine.

 Dr. Donato completed his undergraduate work at Georgetown University and Medical School at the University of Pittsburgh School of Medicine on a scholarship program with the United States Air Force.
 Following completion of an Air Force Internal Medicine residency and teaching military residents and students as a Clerkship Director for Uniformed Services University, he joined Reading Hospital Internal Medicine Faculty in 2001.
 He continued his pursuit of improving his teaching skills with his completion of a General Internal Medicine Fellowship at the University of North Carolina at Chapel Hill in 2005 and completed a Masters of Health Professions Education program through the University of Illinois at Chicago in 2012.
 His professional interests involve direct observation techniques and deepening apprenticeship models of resident development through innovative educational techniques.
 He currently serves as Associate Program Director of Internal Medicine, teaches residents on the inpatient wards, and is a Professor of Medicine at the Sidney Kimmel Medical College at Thomas Jefferson University.